quanterall/HaskellMaterials/basics/extras/parsing-with-megaparsec.md

 6. Write a parser `jsonNullP :: Parser ()` that parses a JSON null.

-7. Write a parser `jsonValueP :: Parser Array`[0] that parses a JSON array.
+7. Write a parser `jsonArrayP :: Parser Array`[0] that parses a JSON array.
 Note that the array can contain all of your other types.

 8. Write a parser `jsonObjectP :: Parser Object`[0] that parses a JSON object.